digital-blueprint/relay-esign-bundle/README.md

 For more details see the [Configuration Documentation](./docs/config.md).

-If you were using the [DBP API Server Template](https://gitlab.tugraz.at/dbp/relay/dbp-relay-server-template) as template for your Symfony application, then the configuration file should have already been generated for you.
+If you were using the [DBP API Server Template](https://gitlab.tugraz.at/dbp/relay/dbp-relay-server-template) as template for your Symfony application, then an example configuration file should have already been generated for you.

 To handle locking you need to [configure locking in the core bundle](https://gitlab.tugraz.at/dbp/relay/dbp-relay-core-bundle#bundle-config).

 You also need to [configure the Symfony Messenger in the core bundle](https://gitlab.tugraz.at/dbp/relay/dbp-relay-core-bundle#bundle-config) to check out guests after a certain amount of time.

 For more info on bundle configuration see <https://symfony.com/doc/current/bundles/configuration.html>.

-## Roles

-This bundle needs the roles `ROLE_SCOPE_OFFICIAL-SIGNATURE` and `ROLE_SCOPE_CORPORATE-SIGNATURE` assigned to the user to get permissions for the api for official and corporate signatures.